pip-services/pip-services-docs/content/en/dart/commons/errors/application_exception_factory.md

 #### create
 Recreates ApplicationException object from serialized ErrorDescription.
-It tries to restore original exception type using the type or error category fields.
+It tries to restore the original exception type using the type or error category fields.

 > `static` [ApplicationException](../application_exception) create([ErrorDescription](../error_description) description)

-- **description**: [ErrorDescription](../error_description) - serialized error description received as a result of remote call.
+- **description**: [ErrorDescription](../error_description) - serialized error description received as a result of a remote call.
 - **returns**: [ApplicationException](../application_exception) - new instance of the [ApplicationException](../application_exception).

 ### See also